xavier-tobin/PatternAnnotatedString/README.md

 There are use-cases for pattern-based styling where you may not know the pattern at compile-time.
 For example, you may want to highlight matching text based on a search query the user inputs.

-This is easy to achieve with this library, but there are some performance considerations.
+__This is easy to achieve with this library, but there are some performance considerations:__

 1. Create a `PatternAnnotation` with a dynamic pattern, wrapped in a `remember` block.
 2. Use `string.annotatedWith()` to apply the style/s to a string with the